skranz/RTutorSAGI/README.md

 Here is a suggestion for a rough workflow to improve problem sets.

-+ Wait after all solutions have been submitted for all problem sets your course.
-Then create a new working directory (possible as an RStudio project) and copy all problem set "_sol.Rmd"  files and .rps files into two the sub directories folders and "org_ps", "new_ps".
-Extract the solutions to a "sol" directory (see further above).
++ Wait after the solutions for all problem sets of your course have been submitted.
+Then create a new working directory (possible as an RStudio project) and copy all problem set `_sol.Rmd` files and `.rps` files into two the sub directories folders and `org_ps`, `new_ps`.
+Extract the solutions to a `sol` directory (see explanation further above).

 + Create all chunk logs with
 ```r